Law work experience

 Insight days

 Also known as workshops or open days, these in-demand events allow students to discover what a law firm does.
 Employers often use these experiences to screen candidates for vacation schemes and training contracts, so impressing is important.
-Similarly, it can help you to choose a law firm.
+Similarly, they can help you to choose a law firm.

 The day - or sometimes two days - involves shadowing, group exercises, a guided tour, and talks from firm partners, associates and the recruitment team.
 They commonly take place during the spring and summer, with firms usually hosting several throughout the year.